krzaladin/Kabir-Zaladin/README.md

 -	More capital to further various projects.
 -	Connections with people in the technological industry ranging from household tech (stoves, washers, refrigerators, vacuums, etc.) to portable embedded tech for productivity (computers, phones, tablets, etc.)

+Sales/Marketing Skills

+• Drafted quotes yielding on average, 10 potential orders per day. • Expanded sales 20% by enlightening customers about new products.
+• Negotiated with customers to secure a longevity relationship.

+Production/Graphic Design Skills
+• Designed digital signage and staples to meet customer’s expectations.
+• Established customer satisfaction and loyalty by producing signage and staples to meet everyday demand.
+• Halved cost of production by efficiently making use of materials

+Organizational/ Management Skills

+• Handled high volume of calls that doubled orders per day.
+• Operated daily activities on a timely schedule, halving labor costs.
+• Set customer follow up reminders for fellow colleagues strengthening customer relationship.
+• Operated store on occasions without supervision.

+#### Education
+Bachelors of Science – Information Technology                     Undetermined GPA Florida International University, Miami, FL                                                                                                                     Graduation: May 2019

+Associates in Arts – General Education                                                       3.5 GPA Broward College, Davie, FL                                                                                                                    Graduation: Aug 2017

+#### Employment Assistant Store Manager – Fast Signs                                                     (part-time, 2016 – 2017)
+Worked along a production and marketing team.
+Problems arose as a team internally however, it was dealt by having meetings.
+Documentation and heavy problem solving were vital skills needed to function on a daily basis.
+We grew to be proficient as a team.
+Sales Representative –

+#### GameStop                                                                                            (part-time, 2014 – 2016)
+Mastered time management and adapted to a fast-paced work environment.
+Retained customers by offering alternatives for a resolution.
+Inventory was accounted for every day.
+Social skills were crucial for such a working environment as sales were done in person.

 # Header 1
 ## Header 2